AFRICA

 Pre-notification phase:

 There are no formal rules on pre-notification consultations, but it is advisable to file a draft notification.
-The secretariat generally takes one to two weeks to review the draft notification and informs the parties which additional information it requests.
-It will then usually accept the notification if the requested additional information is provided.
+The Secretariat generally takes two to three weeks to review the draft notification.
+It then informs the parties which additional information it requests.
+It will usually accept the notification as complete if the requested additional information is provided.
 In other words, there is generally only one round of pre-notification consultation.

 Assessment of completeness of notification: